Skip to content

 Patterns introduced:

-• radius: ["inner%", "outer%"] for donut charts
+• radius: ["inner%", "outer%"] — creates the donut hole

-• roseType: "radius" for nightingale/rose charts
+• roseType: "radius" — nightingale/rose mode via **extra

-• startAngle / endAngle for half donut
+• startAngle / endAngle — half donut via **extra

-• emphasis.label for hover-activated slice labels
+• emphasis.label — hover-activated slice labels

-• ECharts label template variables — {b}, {c}, {d}, {a}
+• ECharts label template variables — {b}, {c}, {d}